Mass shootings stoke panic, confusion, and ciaos among any crowd.

 The best chance to survive a mass shooting is by running away from the location of the active shooter.
 Know where the attacker will come from and head the other way towards the fire exit or escape route.

 React immediately.
 Stop any work you’re doing and leave your belongings.
 Kick off your heels and only think of escaping.

 Run for the exits.
 You should prepare in advance by identifying all exits of the place.
 If you can’t find any during the attack, consider second story windows or windows you can break.
 Make sure that it won’t take a long time for the window glass to shatter.
-You can survive cuts from the broken glasses or a broken leg due to a fall.
+You can survive cuts from the broken glass or a broken leg due to a fall.

 Bring people with you.
 Tell other people to run.
-If someone’s distraught, shake her up or drag her with you.
+If someone’s distraught, shake her up, or drag her with you.
 Run with a group of people if possible.
 With numbers, it will be hard for the shooter to target you individually.
 Also, you can work together to take down the attacker if in case you run up against him.

 It will only take a few seconds to know if it’s possible to run.
 If you need to get past the active shooter to reach the possible exit or if he is quickly approaching to your area, start to hide or barricade.

 Find a good hiding place.
 The culprit will most likely chase anyone trying to escape.
 A massive shooter only cares about killing a lot of people.
 He will not spend time scouring every room just to kill an individual.
 But even so, give your best shot at hiding for better survival chances.

 Turn off the lights.
 Once you decided to hide in a room, turn the lights off.
 This will give the impression that no one’s inside that room.